geogardenclub/geogardenclub.github.io/docs/user-guide/faq.md

 To easily create a new Planting for the next year, just tap the "Copy Planting" icon in the Navbar.
 This will create a new Planting with fields initialized from the current Planting.

+## How do I manage gardens in multiple chapters?

+Sometimes you'll want to be part of two (or more) gardens that are located in different chapters.
+Let's say your home garden is in the Whatcom-WA chapter, but you want to participate in the management of a friend's garden located in the Skagit-WA chapter.

+The best way to deal with this is to create a new email account (using a free service such as GMail) for the second chapter, such as "skagit-garden-pmj@gmail.com".
+Then, register this new email account with GeoGardenClub, and pick the Skagit-WA chapter for it to belong to.
+Now you can participate in the management of your garden in the Skagit-WA chapter by logging in with this new email.

+GeoGardenClub allows you to register multiple email accounts with a single subscription, so this approach does not require you to add another subscription.

+The downside of this approach is that you must log out of one account and login with the other whenever you want to manage the other garden.
+At some point in the future, we might support multiple simultaneous logins to address this inconvenience.

 ## Who is good at growing tomatoes?

 One way to identify gardeners who are good at growing specific crops is to go to the Badge Index screen, select Gardener from the bottom navigation menu, and scroll to the "Crop Whisperer" card: